-The Public Policy Institute develops and advocates for policy options and legislation in order to persuade policy makers to create public policies that directly help people in poverty to lead better lives.
+The Public Policy Institute develops and advocates for nonpartisan policy options and legislation in order to persuade policy makers from both sides of the aisle to create public policies that directly help people in poverty to lead better lives.

 We collaborate with individuals and organizations at local, statewide, and national levels, including the Urban Institute and the Children’s Defense Fund.
 We build on a track record of past success.